Fief of Viborg: Founding, independence and duties

-The independence and the privileges of the county were founded by the Joninpoika.brothers.
+The independence and the privileges of the county were founded by the Joninpoika brothers.
 Squire Peter Jonsson (later knighted) and his elder brother Sir Sune Jonsson, Lord of Flishult, Royal Councillor, the lawspeaker of Tiohärad (in inland Småland), together with their close relative Charles, Bishop of Linköping, were allies of the new king, Magnus IV of Sweden, in 1320 or 1321 and purchased dominus Efflerus, the bailiff of the deposed king, Birger of Sweden, from Viborg Castle.
 They committed to keep the castle and its revenues for Charles until the purchase price had been compensated.

 Their escutcheon depicted a boat, as was also depicted in arms of the so-called Bonde family and Snakenborg family and Bååt family and Puke family, and they were from a family that was originally from Småland, some of which then used the nickname Haak.

 Lord Peter was set up as the fief-holder, and the whole clan participated in consolidating the fief.
 They also brought numbers of their Smålandic peasants to start farms in the county.
-There are toponymic indications of an influx of Southern-Swedish immigrants having settled in vicinities of Viborg and on the coast west up to the Kymi River.
+There are toponymic indications of an influx of Southern-Swedish immigrants having settled in the vicinities of Viborg and on the coast westward to the Kymi River.

-Peter and Sune recognized the new king and received important privileges, which effectively turned their holding of Viborg as an independent feudal fief, the start of a veritable margraviate.
+Peter and Sune recognized the new king and received important privileges, which effectively turned their holding of Viborg into an independent feudal fief, the start of a veritable margraviate.

 The position of the fiefed chatelain was "to defend the castle and the county, to administer them, with freedom to organize the internal affairs of the county as it pleased them, to bear the revenues and use as it pleased...".